KanoComputing/nodejs-profanity-util/README.md

 > Utility for detection, filtering and replacement / obscuration of forbidden words

-The list of swearwords used by default was taken from [here](https://gist.github.com/jamiew/1112488).
+The original list of swearwords used by default was taken from [here](https://gist.github.com/jamiew/1112488).

 ## Install